The Story So Far (band): Line-up change and I Want to Disappear (2022–present)

+Style

-StyleUnder Soil and Dirt (2011), What You Don't See (2013), and The Story So Far (2015) have all been described as pop-punk.
-With their fourth album, Proper Dose, marking a departure from pop punk and saw the band incorporating indie rock into their sound.
+Under Soil and Dirt (2011), What You Don't See (2013), and The Story So Far (2015) have all been described as pop-punk.
+With their fourth album, Proper Dose (2018), marking a departure from pop punk and saw the band incorporating indie rock into their sound.
 The Story So Far has also been described as having an "edgier" take on pop punk, due to their frequent incorporation of hardcore punk and punk rock elements in their music.